PawelSzczerbiak/hdm/README.md

 - `scripts/` contains [Mathematica](https://www.wolfram.com/mathematica/) scripts that integrate (normalized) cross sections
 - `results/` contains results (here: for the sample scan)

+## Comments

+The Python-Mathematica communication is established by using swap files, which is not very efficient, however the Mathematica computation is the most time-consuming factor here.

 ## Requirements
 - [Python 3.x](https://www.python.org/)
-- [Mathematica 10](https://www.wolfram.com/mathematica/) - crucial!
+- [Mathematica 10](https://www.wolfram.com/mathematica/) - obligatory for ACC different from -3.
 If other version is used, please make sure to set appropriate path in Mathematica scripts.